ajwadjaved/ajwadjaved.github.io/resources.md

 permalink: /resources
 ---

-# A List of resources I used to come up to speed on modern deep learning and programming practices
+# A list of resources I used to come up to speed on modern deep learning and programming practices

 ## Books
 * Python Cookbook